 Follow Up After Closing

-183. Attempt to clarify the and resolve any repair conflicts if buyer is dissatisfied.
+183. Attempt to clarify them and resolve any repair conflicts if a buyer is dissatisfied.

 184. Respond to any follow-up calls and provide any additional information required from office files.